andrefmsmith/drlnd_NavigationSubmission/README.md

 - [Windows (64-bit)](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)
   - [Not sure which version of Windows you have?](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64)

-Then, unzip the downloaded file into a convenient directory and take note of its path.
-We will point to in in this repo's code.
+Then unzip the downloaded file into a convenient directory and take note of its path.
+We will point to in in the [training notebook](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/TrainingCode.ipynb) code.
 **3.** You may need to install Unity.
-Please follow the steps indicated [here](https://github.com/Unity-Technologies/ml-agents/blob/latest_release/docs/Installation.md)
+Please follow the steps indicated [here](https://github.com/Unity-Technologies/ml-agents/blob/latest_release/docs/Installation.md).

 ## Training the agent
-The Jupyter Notebook ['Report'](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/Report.ipynb) provides a detailed walkthrough explaining the algorithm used and how the code written to implement it ['TrainingCode'](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/TrainingCode.ipynb) works.
+The Jupyter Notebook ['Report'](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/Report.ipynb) provides a detailed walkthrough explaining the algorithm used and how the code written to implement it in ['TrainingCode'](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/TrainingCode.ipynb) works.

 To train an agent to solve this environment, you should open the ['TrainingCode'](https://github.com/andrefmsmith/drlnd_NavigationSubmission/blob/master/TrainingCode.ipynb) Jupyter Notebook and run the code cells in it.
 **Important notes:**